Ideas from the National Archives for National History Day

 The most active admiralty court during the Civil War was in New York.
 Its records, which are available in Record Group 21 from NARA's Northeast Region (New York City), include not only legal and financial details concerning the seizure of Confederate blockade runners but private letters from the South that never reached their intended recipients.
 The files contain extensive information on life in the Confederacy between 1861 and 1865.

 Women's rights pioneer Susan B. Anthony became involved in a celebrated case when she registered and voted in the Rochester city elections of 1872 in a plan to test the legality of woman suffrage.
-Records from this criminal case are available in the Archival Research Catalog (ARC) and are housed at NARA's Northeast Region (New York City).
+Records from this criminal case are available in the Online Catalog (OPA) and are housed at the National Archives at New York City.